Common Carp

 Habitat: In rivers and lakes, carp prefer shallow, sluggish, warm, and well-vegetated waters.
 They also thrive in bayous, reservoirs, farm ponds, and sewage lagoons.
 (You might want to skip the lagoons, if looking for a filet or lucky scale.)

 Active stocking was discontinued in 1897 because by then not only had carp been distributed to almost every state and territory but they were so well established that calls for eradication were already starting to be heard from state fish commissioners.
 A century has come and gone since them, and the carp are still here, and thriving.
-Some fisherman have suggested that the “Age of Bronze,” as the current great days of bass fishing have been dubbed, may be followed by the “Age of Carp,” given the strength of their and the Asian carps’ numbers.
+Some fishermen have suggested that the “Age of Bronze,” as the current great days of bass fishing have been dubbed, may be followed by the “Age of Carp,” given the strength of their and the Asian carps’ numbers.

 In Poland, Wigilia, the traditional Christmas eve meal is observed as a Black Fast in the Eastern Orthodox rite, meaning that one abstains from eating red meat on this day.
 Wigilia includes Borscht (beetroot soup) with Uszka (ravioli).
 Traditionally, carp provides the main dish, whether fried, baked, poached in aspic, etc. A live carp is purchased the day before Christmas eve and kept in water to allow time for the fish to purge itself of the river where it was caught.
 Often this meant that a fair-size carp was kept in the bathtub, to the delight of the children in the family.